MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

    Timer timer = new Timer();
    timer.schedule(task, 10_000, 10_000);

-In case this snippet prints “TimerTask Alive” but not “UI alive” when the freeze occurs, then there are few options:
+In case this snippet prints "TimerTask Alive" but not "UI alive" when the freeze occurs, then there are few options:

 -  The application might be processing a long operation in the UI